Updating previous Practice Centre content

 Anyone who notices broken links, typos or unclear wording should email the Practice Centre.
 These changes can usually be made straightaway and don’t require approval.

-All content on the Practice Centre comes up for review automatically – either 6 or 12 monthly.
+All content on the Practice Centre comes up for review automatically – at least every 12 months.

 The content designers check the content and talk with the subject matter experts.